 Overall, setting up your own online store is a much more time-consuming and expensive process when compared to selling on marketplaces.
 Additionally, you will be responsible for driving traffic to your site, which means you will also need to have a strong marketing plan in place.
 On top of that, you’ll be on the hook for the logistics of packing and shipping.
 It’s a lot of work, but if you’re up to it, it allows you to retain more control over your business and more of your profits.

 There are already a few global online marketplaces that you can choose from if you want to become an online business owner.
 These include Amazon, eBay, and Etsy, and they already have millions of shoppers from around the world who purchase products from a wide array of categories every day.

 Opting to start your online business on an established marketplace will make the process a lot faster and easier.
 You can simply read through the instructions to get your seller account up and running in a matter of minutes.
-Then you can write your product listings, post your product images, and let the online marketplace do the work of making your products show up in relevant search results, especially when you optimise your listings.
+Then you can write your product listings, post your product images, and let the online marketplace do the work of making your products show up in relevant search results, especially when you optimize your listings.